Car insurers in Wisconsin are allowed to use credit reports as a rating factor.

 Wisconsin had about 10 driving fatalities per every 100,000 motorists in 2010, which was 13.5 percent lower than the national average.

-According to a 2011 report from the Insurance Research Council (IRC), 15 percent of Wisconsin drivers were uninsured as of 2009, higher than the U.S. average of 13.8 percent.
+According to a 2011 report from the Insurance Research Council, 15 percent of Wisconsin drivers were uninsured as of 2009, higher than the U.S. average of 13.8 percent.

 Animals on the road

-Wisconsin had the eighth highest frequency of deer-related car accidents in the nation according to an ABC News report in 2010.
+Wisconsin has among the highest frequency of deer-related car accidents in the nation.

 Comprehensive coverage offers financial protection from animal-related accidents and more.